brennan-thomas/lift-risk/README.md

 Advisor: Dr. Rashmi Jha

 ### Abstract
-Repeated lifting of heavy objects has been shown to create increased risk for incidences of lower back pain.
-While lifting objects cannot be entirely avoided in daily life, proper technique mitigates these risks.
-Determining when a person is lifting in a risky way can help a worker learn to avoid dangerous lifts and help the employer determine if the workplace layout is prone to requiring them.
-The goal of this project is to develop a machine learning approach for detecting the risk level of an individual lift based on accelerometer and gyroscope data from various sensors placed on a worker’s body.
+Repeated lifting of heavy objects creates increased risk for incidences of lower back pain.
+Determining when a person is lifting in a risky way can help a worker learn to avoid dangerous lifts.
+The goal of this project is to develop a machine learning approach for detecting the risk level of an individual lift based on IMU data from various sensors placed on a worker’s body.

 <br>